 (b) remove the cap of the collection tube provided as a part of the testing device and place the collector swab in that tube, swab end first, then replace the cap;

-(c) mix the sampled oral fluid with the solution in the collector tube either by shaking for approximately 30 s or by using a vortex mixer.
+(c) mix the sampled oral fluid with the solution in the collector tube either by shaking for approximately 30 seconds or by using a vortex mixer.

 [Clause 2 inserted in Gazette 11 Jul 2014 p.
-2440-1.]
+2440-1; amended in Gazette 6 Mar 2015 p.
+818.]

 3. Setting up for oral fluid test